tomerm/MLClassification/TrainAndTest/README.md

 defines the root folder, where all related data should be placed.
 All other options, which defines references to different places in the file system, should contain paths relative to the root._

-## Tokenization
+## Preprocess
-_Tokenization_ is completely independent process, but it can be included into the chain with other process, if they need to load the data, which was not tokenized yet.
-In this case source file (or folder) for these processes should be set the same, as target file (or folder) for _Tokenization_.
+_Preprocess_ is completely independent process, but it can be included into the chain with other process, if they need to load the data, which was not preprocessed yet.
+In this case source file (or folder) for these processes should be set the same, as target file (or folder) for _Preprocess_.

 #### Parameters:

 Name | Possible values | Comments
 --- | --- | ---
-actualTocs | *yes*/no | 'yes' defines langiage-specific tokenization, no - simple white space tokenization typeTocs | *tagger*/server | 'tagger' defines tokenization using wrapper for StanfordPosTagger, 'server' - by StanfordNLPServer
-sourcePath | <path> | Relative path to the folder or file, containing source data. targetPath | <path> | Relative path to the folder or file, which will contain results of tokenization servSource | stanford-corenlp-full-2016-10-31 | Relative path to the folder, containing server's sources servPort | 9005 | Port used by server servStop | no | If 'yes', server will be stopped before launching taggerPath | <path> | Relative path to jar with tagger exPOS | PUNC,DT,IN,CD,PRP,RP,RB,W,PDT | List of POS's, which should be excluded from results of tokenization. normalization | yes/no | Defines the need in text normalization stopWords | yes/no | Defines the need to exclude stop words from results of tokenization.
+actualTocs | *yes*/no | 'yes' defines langiage-specific tokenization, no - simple white space tokenization sourcePath | <path> | Relative path to the folder or file, containing source data. targetPath | <path> | Relative path to the folder or file, which will contain results of tokenization taggerPath | <path> | Relative path to jar with tagger, which performs all preprocessing rtTaggerPath | <path> | Relative path to jar with tagger, which performs tokenization only (used by DataLoader and in runtime) exPOS | PUNC,DT,IN,CD,PRP,RP,RB,W,PDT | List of POS's, which should be excluded from results of tokenization. normalization | yes/no | Defines the need in text normalization stopWords | yes/no | Defines the need to exclude stop words from results of tokenization.